ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/ECR/S1-ecr-01-elastic-container-registry-and-docker-images/README.md

 At the end of this hands-on training, students will be able to;

-- Prepare a Docker Machine with terraform.
+- Prepare a Docker Machine with Terraform.

 - Create and configure AWS ECR from the AWS Management Console.